In December, I will be taking part in several exhibitions:

-I had a successful Somerset Open Studios with many visitors to my Pop up studio at The Gallery in Castle Cary over the 16 days.
-A huge thank you to Sam and Sally for hosting and to everyone else for their help in the run up and making it such an enjoyable time.
+I had a successful Somerset Open Studios with many visitors to my Pop up studio at The Gallery in Castle Cary, over the 16 days.
+A huge thank you to Sam Laycock and Sally Burgess for hosting and to everyone else for their help in the run up and making it such an enjoyable time.
 Also, thank you to visitors who commented, bought and took time to chat; it was very encouraging and it is always a privilege to be able to talk about inspirations and motivations and to hear other peoples’ stories and ideas.
 The preview evening was great fun and well attended, with the launch of The Gallery’s new wood-fired Pizza Oven and some accompanying fizz helping things along.

 Somerset Art Weeks

-I will be taking part in this year’s Somerset Open Studios, based at Clerkenwell Fine Art here in Castle Cary.
+I will be taking part in this year’s Somerset Open Studios, based at Clerkenwell Fine Art in Castle Cary.
 It will be my first time taking part in this event so I will have a display of work in the front gallery as well as a set up of my studio, showing and talking about my working methods, influences and practices.
 There are several other artists nearby and others working in and around Bruton near Hauser and Wirth.
 The trail guide is due out in the next couple of weeks and you will be able to pick up a copy from Clerkenwell Fine Art as well as other venues and start planning your route!

 Black Swan Arts 1000 Postcards Fundraiser